taazarel/Voheim/story/pcNotesH.md

 Ouli Knows that skerlite is a god now.
 He met his alter egos in the afterlife.
 Ooh, treasure map.
 And BARRELS
 Everyone has watched how to train your dragon.
+It is my orb, and i want it NOW.